-Dental crowns are a restorative dental treatment option that can help improve the strength, function, and appearance of a damaged, decayed, discoloured, or crooked tooth.
-Here, the dentists at in Ontario share what to expect during a dental crown procedure.
+Dental crowns are a restorative dental treatment option that can help strengthen a damaged tooth and repair its function and appearance.
+Today, our Pembroke and Deep River dentists discuss what you can expect during a dental crown procedure.

 What is a Dental Crown?

 Also referred to as a cap, a dental crown is a dental restoration that covers (or 'caps') a tooth to help restore its size, colour and shape.

 Dental crowns can help to improve the appearance, strength and function of a decayed or damaged tooth, which would otherwise need to be extracted and replaced.

 Dental crowns can also be used for cosmetic reasons, such as to cover a discoloured or uneven tooth and to change your smile's overall appearance.

 Crowns are durable restorations due to the fact that they are often made of porcelain, a material that protects and strengthens the remaining tooth structure.

 To place a dental crown generally requires at least two appointments at your dental office.
 Once your dentist determines you need a crown, here's what you can expect at each appointment.

 The First Appointment